kassu11/floorplanner/README.md

 This project provides users with an easy-to-use and efficient tool for designing and creating floorplans.
 It offers a variety of features that facilitate design, such as measuring dimensions and calculating total area.
 This project is open-source.

-If you would like to go more into detailt about the projects code structure, there are plenty of [UML graphs](https://github.com/kassu11/floorplanner/tree/main/UML-graphs) about the inner workings of the program.
+If you would like to go more into detail about the projects code structure, there are plenty of [UML graphs](https://github.com/kassu11/floorplanner/tree/main/UML-graphs) about the inner workings of the program.

 ### Shortcuts keys